-8.1 The Deputy Head of Sixth Form (Careers and HE) is responsible for the monitoring, review and evaluation of the programme which is done on a rolling basis using the Compass Tool Info | Compass (careersandenterprise.co.uk), formal feedback surveys from the pupils, parents and staff.
+8.1 The Deputy Head of Sixth Form (Futures) is responsible for the monitoring, review and evaluation of the programme which is done on a rolling basis using the CDI Framework, Compass Tool Info | Compass (careersandenterprise.co.uk) and feedback surveys from the pupils, parents and staff.
 Additional reviews are carried out reactively if there is a change in national policy or guidelines.
 ISI requirements are also monitored for any changes that may impact and involve changes to our current CEAIG and WRL provision.
-The Deputy Head of Sixth Form (Careers and HE) is responsible for implementing these changes.
+The Deputy Head of Sixth Form (Futures) is responsible for implementing these changes.